Making Tax Digital in a nutshell

 Timeline:

-• April 2019: VAT-registered businesses with turnover above the registration threshold (previously £85,000, now £90,000) must retain digital records and submit their VAT returns to HMRC using 'functional compatible software' such as Xero.
+- April 2019: VAT-registered businesses with turnover above the VAT registration threshold (previously £85,000, now £90,000) must retain digital records and submit their VAT returns to HMRC using 'functional compatible software' such as Xero.

-• TBC: The IT launch date for those earning above £20,000, as well as the deadline for partnerships.
-The same is true for MTD for corporation tax.
+- TBC: The IT launch date for partnerships and corporation tax has yet to be decided.
 We'll report back as soon as we have an update.